Welcome to all new students

 We understand the challenges that students can face at all stages of their university career and impact that health issues can have.
 We have experience in helping you cope with any health issues that may arise during your time at university.

 Our strong links to the university help facilitate quality integrated care to help you get the most out of your time in Reading.

 Visit us on Facebook

-You will be given a receipt and asked to collect the form in five working days.
+Students must have spoken to or seen a clinician at the practice so the information provided on the form can be verified.
+Your form will ready to collect from Reception at the University Medical Practice in five working days.
 You are then able to submit the form to the University, please note that we are unable to submit the form on your behalf.

 Counselling and Wellbeing

 If you are having a tough time for any reason, don't keep it to yourself.
 The Reading University Counselling and Wellbeing Service can help.
 The Counselling and Wellbeing team run talks on issues such as coping with stress, finding motivation and gaining confidence.
 The team also offers short-term counselling which is completely confidential.
 And, at your request and with your permission, our experts can work closely with colleagues across the university to provide coordinated support specifically for you.
 For more information, visit the Student Wellbeing website.

 Problems such as anxiety, depression, stress and phobias are very common.
 Talking Therapies is a friendly and approachable service that helps people with these problems.
 We are here to help adults aged 18 living in Berkshire and we have a team of advisors and therapists who can help you to overcome life's difficulties and problems and manage them better.
 You can refer yourself to Talking Therapies now, or ask your GP or healthcare Professional to refer you.

 Exam stress can be common this course is designed to help manage stress and prepare for your exams